Vociferous121/Ogasai/README.md

  Any bugs reports are greatly appreciated and will help with the process!

+    NOTE - If you open the follower.lua it is probably best to open it with visual studio CODE.
+There is something odd about it....
 #-- completed and picking out small bugs

     mage frost spec